 How to organize a comprehensive process of vulnerability management

 To avoid serious security incidents, data leakage, business disruption, money loss and damage to your reputation, you should eliminate or remediate technical vulnerabilities as soon as possible.
-The sooner you address vulnerabilities, the lesser probability of their exploitation, which could result in security incidents.
-Therefore, you should establish a continuous process for finding and remediation of the vulnerabilities in your applications, systems, equipment and devices.
+The sooner you address vulnerabilities, the lesser the probability of their exploitation, which could result in security incidents.
+Therefore, you should establish a continuous process for finding and remediation of the vulnerabilities in your applications, systems, equipment, and devices.
 If your IT infrastructure is big, and you do not know what is the best way to start, we will help you to set up vulnerability management operations in the following three steps.
-These recommendations are based on the best enterprise security practices and international standards such as ISO, PCI DSS, ITIL and ISF SoGP.
+These recommendations are based on the best enterprise security practices and international standards such as ISO, PCI DSS, ITIL, and ISF SoGP.

 Step 1.
 Plan the Vulnerability Management Process

 Create a Vulnerability Management Policy or Regulation, which describes the process for managing technical vulnerabilities in your applications, systems, equipment, and devices.
 Namely, describe how you will:

 - Identify known technical vulnerabilities (e.g., subscribe to and get notifications from the vendors and communities).

 - Scan for known technical vulnerabilities.
 Consider H-X Security Scanner and Monitor for your public websites.

 - Make penetration tests to discover unknown or zero-day vulnerabilities.
 Consider H-X penetration testing services for any kind of your assets and target objects.